 You can play with the ratio of coffee to water to obtain a coffee that you enjoy.
 Most people find that 80 grams of coffee to one litre of water is the sweet spot for cold brew.

 However, if you are planning to add milk to your cold brew, you might prefer to a stronger ratio like 120 grams per litre of water, for more flavour.

-We hope you enjoyed reading about how to make cold brew coffee – why not give it a try using on of our coffee subscription plans?
+We hope you enjoyed reading about how to make cold brew coffee – why not give it a try using on of our best coffee subscription plans?